xserg/laravel-mailopost/README.md

-Add a new section to config/services.php for the API's URL and authorization key, add url and key to .env:
+Add a new section to config/services.php for the API's URL and authorization key, add mailer, url and key to .env:

 ```php
 'mailopost_mail' => [